Railk/T3S/README.md

 I took inspiration from: https://github.com/raph-amiard/sublime-typescript

-### v0.2.0 Changes (updates i make can break some things as i don't always fully check on each OS)
+### v0.2.0 Changes (it's in beta for now, so bugs are still present and my updates can break things)
 - You need to redo you user settings as the file name have changed to reflect the plugin name
 - Error and Outline panels have been replaced by views (you can click on each line to go to the corresponding place)
 - Build system is integrated to the plugin (you still need <code>tsc</code>) and you can set your node path (settings)